rostilos/sonarqube-magento2-rules/README.md

 </p>

 <h2>Installation</h2>
+To install the plugin you can take either a compiled binary from the assets of the corresponding releases, or build from source.
-To build your plugin project, execute this command from the project root directory:
+To build a plugin from source, execute this command from the project root directory:

 `mvn clean package`